The Ashes: 2005 to 2015

 Australia came into the 2015 Ashes series in England as favourites to retain the Ashes.
 Although England won the first Test in Cardiff, Australia won comfortably in the second Test at Lords.
 In the next two Tests, the Australian batsmen struggled, being bowled out for 136 in the first innings at Edgbaston, with England proceeding to win by eight wickets.
-This was followed by Australia being bowled out for 60 as Stuart Broad took five wickets and finished the spell with 8 for 15 in the first innings at Trent Bridge, the quickest – in terms of balls faced – a team has been bowled out in the first innings of a Test match.
+This was followed by Australia being bowled out for 60 as Stuart Broad took 8 for 15 in the first innings at Trent Bridge, the quickest – in terms of balls faced – a team has been bowled out in the first innings of a Test match.
 With victory by an innings and 78 runs on the morning of the third day of the Fourth Test, England regained the Ashes.